 The IEA has released a video, specifically for you, our next generation of leaders!
-Follow along as Executive Director Maria van der Hoeven narrates the journey of her own life and the development of the IEA, set in the context of the global community’s journey in understanding and addressing the urgent issue of climate change.
+Follow along as former Executive Director Maria van der Hoeven narrates the journey of her own life and the development of the IEA, set in the context of the global community’s journey in understanding and addressing the urgent issue of climate change.

 Watch to find out why it is so important to get engaged and how you can take action on this urgent issue!

 Want to know more?

 Electricity is a large part of the story.
 We need to replace fossil fuel-based production with renewable energy sources, like solar and wind.
 You have probably heard a lot about renewables and for good reason: using these sources to provide the energy we need is central to our efforts to fight climate change.
 By the middle of the century, we need renewables to supply more than half of our electricity– the green section on the graph below.

 In the transport sector, we need to build and use more efficient vehicles.
 We also need to shift to lower-carbon modes of transport, including mass transit, bicycles and walking.
 This will require redesigning some of our cities.

 Buildings consume a lot of the energy we produce, over 30%, and we can do a lot to reduce related emissions.
 We need to build more efficient new buildings that require less energy to heat, cool, and light their premises.
 This is particularly true in developing countries where most of the buildings that will exist in 2050 are yet to be built.
 In Europe and other developed countries, most of the buildings that we will be using in 2050 already exist and so we need to renovate them to reduce their energy consumption.